92green/enty/packages/enty-docs/docs/getting-started.md

 ```

 ### 2. API
-The second thing we need to do is to create our EntityApi from our schema;
+The second thing we need to do is to create an api from our schema.
+This will let us fetch some data.

 ```js
 // entity/EntityApi.js